OmarErak/ComputerVisionOrganTransplant/README.md

 Your WSIs themselves are **not** stored in this repository; you should keep them in your own storage and point `feature_extraction.py` to that directory.

+Features used in this project can be found at: https://drive.google.com/drive/folders/1OSpqz3AhOmgKejD7Klx-XLPHsLc0E5Up
 ---

 ## Dependencies